pingcap/docs-dm/en/manage-source.md

 # Manage Upstream MySQL Instances

-This document introduces how to manage upstream MySQL instances, including encrypting the MySQL password, managing data source configurations, and change binding relations of upstream MySQL instances and DM-workers using [dmctl](dmctl-introduction.md).
+This document introduces how to manage upstream MySQL instances, including encrypting the MySQL password, managing data source configurations, and changing the bindings between upstream MySQL instances and DM-workers using [dmctl](dmctl-introduction.md).

 ## Encrypt the database password